phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 155107
+#Total Number of Tweets: 466105
-#Number of Trump Tweets: 141586
+#Number of Clinton Tweets: 155234
-#Number of Sanders Tweets: 78831
+#Number of Trump Tweets: 141804
-#Number of Rubio Tweets: 40316
+#Number of Sanders Tweets: 78922
-#Number of Carson Tweets: 26334
+#Number of Rubio Tweets: 40394
-#Number of Bush Tweets: 23347
+#Number of Carson Tweets: 26365
-#Total Number of Tweets:
+#Number of Bush Tweets: 23388
 ---
 ---